 PART "D" - Prescription Drug Plans (PDP)

-There are several plans that offer the “Insulin Savings Program” where your Insulin is limited to only a $35.00 maximum charge per Insulin Drug per month
+- Most Plans in 2024 will offer the “Insulin Savings Program” where your Insulin is limited to only a $35.00 maximum charge per Insulin Drug per month.

-There are 25 Available Drug Plans in South Florida for 2023 and they vary in premium from approx. $8.40 per month to $170.10 per month.
+- There are approximately 25 Available Drug Plans in South Florida for 2024 and they vary in premium from approx. $0.00 per month to about $175.00 per month.
+Average is about $35.00 per mo.

 *Subject to change